ELYN ZIMMERMAN

 DISTINCTIONS

-2016 Isamu Noguchi Award, Noguchi Museum, Long Island City, NY, May
+2016 Isamu Noguchi Award, Noguchi Museum, Long Island City, United States of America

 2010 Great Places in America Award /Public Spaces, The Charles Ireland Sculpture Garden, Birmingham Museum of Art